aswanthpp/ns-3-dev-git/README.md

 ### Future Work

-The existing DHCPv4 code limits the server to assign addresses only from its own subnet.
+The existing DHCPv4 code limits the only one server for each realy agent in a netwrok.
 We have prepared a document listing the changes required to make the code scalable so as to let the server assign addresses from different subnets.
 The proposed changes can be found <a href="https://github.com/aswanthpp/Implementation-of-DHCP-Relay-in-ns-3/wiki/Future-Work" target="blank">here</a>.

 ### References